New to Discord?

 During the CTF, access to the teams private channels are limited to team members only and most NorthSec staff can’t view it unless you explicitly open a support ticket.
 Even when that is done, they can only see the chat buffer between the open and close of the request ticket.

-When the conference and CTF will be live, a #live-stream channel will appear in the channel list and rebroadcast the text typed in.
-Please be mindful when using this feature, as the code of conduct applies to all communication during the event.
-Recordings of that might be available later on.
+When the conference and CTF will be live, a public channel might be selected to be shown on the live stream.
+Please be mindful when using this venue, as the code of conduct applies to all communication during the event.
+Recordings might be available later on.

 We cannot guarantee what all attendees are doing on the server, but everyone has to accept the Discord Terms of Service and NorthSec Code of Conduct to join.
 Should any problems arise, please contact a NorthSec moderator staff by using a public channel such as the #support channel.
 You can otherwise send them notifications by mentioning them with @nsec-moderator.